backdrop-contrib/photoswipe/README.md

 ### Image captions
 Photoswipe includes an option to use the alt or title values of an image as a caption.
-However, at the moment in Backdrop it is not easy to access and set these values for attached image files.
-[Ref. https://github.com/backdrop/backdrop-issues/issues/4007]
+Activate this by first enabling the alt or title options within the image field settings for the relevant content type.
+Then in the display options for the image field select the required option for the 'Photoswipe image caption' setting.

-It is now possible to add a text field to the node type and set Photoswipe to use this as a caption, though this is a per-node value and is not perhaps suitable when using multiple images in a node.
+It is also possible to add a text field to the node type and set Photoswipe to use this as a caption, though this is a per-node value and is not perhaps suitable when using multiple images in a node.